AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 ## Why?

-Implementing Image Retrieval (IR) using CNN seems straight forward.
+Implementing Image Retrieval (IR) using CNN seems straight-forward.
 With the prior knowledge in Prerequisite, it is doable.
 So here I implemented IR with CNN as a project.